 Most lenders are actually ecstatic to work for us.
 You see, banks are not in the real estate business.
 For them to foreclose a property, they have to winterize the property, they have to lock it down, hire inspectors, put it back on the market, and clean it, and hire lawyers.
 It can take as much as $30,000 to foreclose on a property, so most banks are happy to work with us.
 It’s easier for them to get the money they’re due than it is to sell the property again.
 They’re in the business of making profit on interest through financial services, and selling houses is just a speed bump the bank would rather avoid.

 Our final piece of advice: don’t stay in a house that’s too expensive for you.
 Live within your means.
-If you’re facing foreclosure, be wary of predatory loan modifications that sound like the perfect solution, and never take bankruptcy advice from someone who isn’t a lawyer.
+If you’re facing foreclosure, be wary of predatory loan modifications that sound like the perfect solution.
+Never take bankruptcy advice from someone who isn’t a lawyer.
 If you’re really underwater, take this opportunity to work with someone like us so you can downsize and bring your financial house back in order.
 We want to help, but we can’t do that until you call.
 No problem is too big, we’ve seen it all.